Installing Zoomdata Manually

 Create the Default Zoomdata Configuration File

-Create the default Zoomdata configuration file that contains the available variables and parameters related to Zoomdata operation:
+Create the default Zoomdata configuration file that will contain the available variables and parameters related to Zoomdata operation:

 sudo chmod 0644 /etc/zoomdata/zoomdata.properties